 Spelling rules in English can be challenging and confusing.
 There are a few rules to follow as well as some important exceptions to remember.
-Read on for some of the rules and exceptions of spelling.

 Category: Grammar Rules